 \section{Discussion}

-In this paper we have developed and tested theory relating to the control of mutation rate in biological sequence landscapes.
+In this paper we have developed and tested theory relating to the control of the mutation rate in biological sequence landscapes.
 To do so, we had to move the theory closer to the biology in three ways.
-Firstly (in Section~\ref{sec:geometry}), we generalised Fisher's geometric model of adaptation, from its Euclidean space (continuous and infinite) to discrete, finite Hamming spaces of sequences.
-Doing so demonstrated that, in contrast to the behaviour in Euclidean space, where the probability of beneficial mutation behaves similarly at different distances from the optimum \cite{Orr03}, the probability of beneficial mutation, for a given mutation size, varies markedly depending on the distance from the optimum (Figure~\ref{fig:fisher-r}).
-Secondly, we analytically derived functions for optimal control of the mutation rate minimising the expected Hamming distance to a particular point (optimal sequence).
-We demonstrated also a variation of these control functions dependent on specific formulations of the optimisation problem.
+Firstly (in Section~\ref{sec:geometry}), we generalised Fisher's geometric model of adaptation, from its Euclidean space (continuous and infinite) to a discrete, finite Hamming space of strings.
+Doing so demonstrated that, in contrast to the behaviour in Euclidean space, where the probability of beneficial mutation behaves similarly at different distances from the optimum \citep{Orr03}, the probability of beneficial mutation, for a given mutation size, varies markedly depending on the distance from the optimum (Figure~\ref{fig:fisher-r}).
+Secondly, we analytically derived functions for optimal control of the mutation rate minimising the expected Hamming distance to a particular point (optimal string).
+We also demonstrated a variation of these control functions dependent on specific formulations of the optimisation problem.
 Nonetheless we observed consistency: all optimal functions increase monotonically (Figure~\ref{fig:mutation-rate-functions}).
-Thirdly, we developed theory concerning locally and weakly monotonic landscapes, demonstrating that all possible landscapes, including biologically rugged landscapes, can be included in these categories and thus that, at some level, our theoretical findings regarding mutation rate control may be applied to realistic biological landscapes.
-The most striking differences from existing theory in Euclidean spaces occur when sequences are short and far from a peak.
-We therefore used transcription factors binding to DNA sequences \cite{Badis09} as a test case, which involves both short sequences (eight base-pairs) and highly evolved binding specificity (i.e. we expect that many sequences will bind much more weakly than the best).
-We tested hypotheses arising from the theory, relating to the nature of optimal mutation rate functions (Hypothesis 1 and Figure~\ref{fig:three-curves}), the monotonic properties of landscapes (Hypothesis 2 and Figure~\ref{fig:landscape-types-fitness}) and the relationship between the two (Hypothesis 3 and Figure~\ref{fig:edge-tau}).
-In each case we find evidence to support the hypothesis, implying that our theory is relevant to these biological landscapes.
+Thirdly, we developed theory concerning monotonic properties of fitness landscapes and establishing sufficient conditions of weak monotonicity.
+The theory demonstrated that all biological landscapes over discrete spaces, however rugged, are characterised by monotonic properties in some neighbourhood of the optimum.
+Therefore, optimal solutions to the geometric problem of optimal mutation rate control based on distance can be applied more broadly to problems of $\varepsilon$-optimal control of mutation rate based on fitness in biological systems.